 These roasted Greek potatoes highly resemble some I ate at a small Greek restaurant downtown Toronto.
 All the comfort of Greek flavors in one dish!

 The first time I made these Greek potatoes was a bit of a last-minute operation.
 I was working on several things and had not yet thought about dinner.
-My husband called around 4:30 p.m. to ask me about something, and in the course of the conversation, I discovered how late in the afternoon it was.
-I surveyed my pantry and came out with a handful of potatoes and some garlic.
+When I surveyed the pantry to find something to go with leftover chicken from the previous night, I came out with a handful of potatoes and some garlic.
 Similar to how patatas bravas have come to the rescue when I need a tasty appetizer, Greek potatoes saved the day here!

 So, what's the secret to the best Greek potatoes?